aerospike-community/aerospike-play-plugins/play-plugins/session-store-plugin/README.md

-# Aerospike Session Store plugin for Play Framework 2.4.x
+# Aerospike Session Store Plugin for Play Framework 2.4.x

 This plugin implements a session-store for Play Framework.
 This enables users to store their session data into Aerospike.
 Supported types include String, Int, Long, Boolean, BLOBs, List, Map and POJOS.